 This year's cycle of the fellowship program in Comparative Cultural Studies runs under the topic "Outsiders and Insiders: Identity, Agency, and Inclusivity in the Humanities and Social Sciences."
 Applicants should submit proposals of research topics revolving around the key issues of self and other, inclusion or exclusion from social processes, through rewards or stigmatization, either in the arts (literature, theatre, cinema, and the visual arts) or the social sciences (history, social studies, political science).
 Preference will be given to inventive and original research questions, as well as proposals addressing contemporary issues from a comparative perspective.

 - Year-long appointment as CHS Fellow in Comparative Cultural Studies in Greece.

 - Year-long access to all Harvard electronic resources.
 The fellows receive an ID and HarvardKey to have access to all digital libraries, available through the Harvard University library system.

 Application is open to researchers employed at Schools of Humanities and Social Sciences of Higher Education in Greece.
-You may view a list of all eligible schools closer to the new application cycle.
-Prospective applicants must hold the position of adjunct lecturer, lecturer or assistant professor, or be standing members of the Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") with a PhD.
+Read the list of all eligible schools for the Comparative Cultural Studies fellowships.
+Prospective applicants must hold the position of lecturer or assistant professor, or be standing members of the Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") with a PhD.